-We were enabled yesterday, through the courofficer present at the fight, to gain a few additional particulars concerning the fight of Friday last.
-The first approach of the enemy was heralded by a loud report from one of the Yaukee gunboats, and upon examination, it was discovered that three other boats followed in the wake of the first.
+We were enabled yesterday, through the courtesy of a gentlemen who had conversed with an officer present at the fight, to gain a few additional particulars concerning the fight of Friday last.
+The first approach of the enemy was heralded by a loud report from one of the Yankee gunboats, and upon examination, it was discovered that three other boats followed in the wake of the first.
 A large number of Colonel Ferebee's Partisan Rangers from North Carolina, were quickly posted in the dense undergrowth on the sides of the river.
-No sooner had the gunboats got within range than the sharpshooters opened on them. quickly clearing the decks.
+No sooner had the gunboats got within range than the sharpshooters opened on them, quickly clearing the decks.
 For several hours the gunboats endeavored to move forward, but as fast as they could supply the places of their wounded and killed, the new-comers were picked off, when the enemy at last became disheartened, and a retrograde movement of the steamers commenced.
-Our sharpshooters followed the boats for several miles down the river, blazing away at every crevice and aperture, where it was thought a builet would be likely to find its way to a Yankee's body.
+Our sharpshooters followed the boats for several miles down the river, blazing away at every crevice and aperture, where it was thought a bullet would be likely to find its way to a Yankee's body.
 It is estimated that at least one hundred of the enemy were killed and wounded in this affair.
-The fight on our side was conducted five years have been in actual practice of their solely by the sharpshooters, not a piece of cans profession. non having been brought into action.
+The fight on our side was conducted solely by the sharpshooters, not a piece of cannon having been brought into action.
 Our casualties were very trifling.
 But two men were wounded, and neither of them mortally.

-During the afternoon of Friday, the enemy was seen approaching in considerable force across the country, coming from the direction of Suffolk -This new demonstration was made by about 2,500 infantry, six pieces of artillery, and from 300
+During the afternoon of Friday, the enemy was seen approaching in considerable force across the country, coming from the direction of Suffolk -This new demonstration was made by about 2,500 infantry, six pieces of artillery, and from 300 to 500 cavalry.

-500 cavalry.

 Captain Graham's Petersburg Battery, and two sections of Captain Wright's Rocket Battery, were ordered into position, and when the enemy got within range, our gunners opened on the Vandals with fine effect.
 The fight continued for two hours, when our shot and shell fell so fast among the enemy, that they fled in great confusion.
 Our men behaved admirably throughout the engagement.
-Captain Graham's Battery fired one shell, which exploded in the very midst of a body of Yankee infantry, and, as has peen since stated by a farmer living near, killed six men.
+Captain Graham's Battery the last session, will, I think, satisfy any one that | fired one shell, which exploded in the very midst of a body of Yankee infantry, and, as has been since stated by a farmer living near, killed six men.
 The enemy carried off three wagon loads of killed and wounded.
 The Confederates had one man wounded; none killed.

-Captain Wright's Rocket guns are said to have played havoc with the Yankee cavalry.
-The lierce whizzing of the rocket, and its fiery train, as it fell among the Northern horsemen, produced great terror among the horses, and the animals snorted, cavorted, pitched and reared, and then scampered off, in the wildest confusion, unhorsing many a Yankee equestrain.
-One fellow, whose feet were joited from the stirrups, reigned up his animal, to regain a footing, when a rocket struck the horse's head, and the next moment the rider lay helpless and bleeding against a tree by our artillery alone.
-The Rocket Battery used on this occasion was captured from the Yankees at the battle of Gaines' Mill in June last, and is thought to be the only one of it kind on this continent.
-It is said that no body of cavalry can stand before it.
-Petersburg Express.
+Captain Wright's Rocket guns are said to have played havor with the Yankee cavalry.
+The flerce whizzing of the rocket, and its flery train, as it feil among the Northern horsemen, produced great terror among the horses, and the animals snorted, cavorted, pitched and reared, and then scampered off, in the wildest confusion, unhorsing many a Yankee equestrain.
+One fellow whose feet were jolted from the stirrups, reigned up his animal, to regain a footing, when a rocket struck the horse's head, and the next moment the rider lay helpless and bleeding against a tree captured from the Yankees at the battle of conceive, was contemplated, except in consequence | Gaines' Mill in June last, and is thought to be the only one of it kind on this continent.
+It is said that no body of cavairy can stand before it Petersburg Express.